SlavovLab/decode/README.md

 The code for this step can be found in ~/decode_pipeline/python_scripts. decode_pipeline/README.md contains detailed instructions for running this code.

 ### Step 4.
-Validation search with MaxQuant (or another prteomics data search engine)
+Validation search with MaxQuant (or another proteomics data search engine)
 Run a standard database search using the protein databases appended with candidate substituted peptides (step 3).

 A sample MaxQuant paramater file is provided in MaxQuant_templates.
 The output from this validation search is required to proceed with the next steps of the pipeline.